Israel OWNS Mike Johnson: Jewish Lobby Pays Speaker $95K After Giving Israel $14 Billion

 Check out the Stew Peters Store for all things Stew Crew merchandise and more! https://www.spnstore.com

 American Reserves provides high quality emergency food, supplies and water filtration.
 American Made.
 American Owned.
 American Reserves.
-Use code "STEW72" at checkout to receive your FREE 72 Hour Kit: https://www.americanreserves.com/stew
+Use promo code "Stew" for 10% off at: https://www.americanreserves.com/stew

 Get the sleep you deserve and help your body to feel completely rejuvenated with Magnesium Breakthrough!
 Use code stewpeters at checkout with https://bioptimizers.com/stewpeters